|Study Period:||2019- 2026|

 To understand key trends, Download Sample Report

-Japanese service companies have laid a roadmap to commence specific changes with the business transformation years behind the United States.
-In January 2020, Accenture in Japan plans to achieve digital transformation by following the example of a parts-maker in Europe that has so far been very effective in integrating cloud applications, SaaS platforms, connected devices, and artificial intelligence (AI).
-By pursuing digital transformation, the parts-maker was able to connect every aspect of its field services management, such as central operations, dispatch, repair, predictive maintenance, and other activities.
+- Moreover, Japanese service companies have laid a roadmap to commence specific changes with the business transformation years behind the United States.
+For instance, in January 2020, Accenture in Japan announced its plans to achieve digital transformation by following the example of a parts-maker in Europe that has so far been very effective in integrating cloud applications, SaaS platforms, connected devices, and artificial intelligence (AI).

 The market landscape of the Field Service Management (FSM) market remains quite fragmented.
 Various vendors of pre-packaged FSM software solutions exist, but no single FSM vendor has ever dominated the global market or any regional markets.
 There are several mergers, partnerships, and collaborations happening in the market among the players.

 - June 2021 - ServicePower and PwC Enterprise Advisory, part of the PwC network of firms providing assurance, advisory, and tax services, announced a partnership that delivers a joint field service management offering to manufacturing organizations across Europe.
 The two organizations will initially focus on the European market.
 With this agreement, ServicePower will Provide schedule optimization, Mobility application, Customer facing portal, Reporting, and analytics.

 - July 2021 - ServiceMax has signed a definitive agreement to acquire LiquidFrameworks, a mobile field operations management solutions company specializing in the energy industry.
 The acquisition enables ServiceMax to expand its field service management solutions to meet the unique challenges of the energy sector.